AstreaTSS/PYTHIAWebsite/docs/updates/posts/062524-rebrand-soon.md

 ## What To Expect
 - You may have noticed `/config names` being a thing.
 That's currently usable in Ultimate Investigator to edit the display name for Truth Bullets and the like, but it'll get a proper announcement alongside the rebrand.
 - Gacha is coming along with the rebrand!
 It'll be a bit different from Ultimate Assistant's, but it'll be there.
+- Truth Bullets also got a bit of love!
+There's a couple of changes there.